Want more info?

 Ashland offers three bachelor’s degree options requiring 120 semester hours to complete:

-- Bachelor of Arts in Applied Communication degree with four different options for a minor -- business administration, business management, sociology or religion
+- Bachelor of Arts in Applied Communication degree with four different options for a minor -- business administration, business management, sociology, religion or Christian ministry

 - Bachelor of Science in Interdisciplinary Studies with Science & Professional Practicum Concentrations